hknd23/DeepLearningCausal/README.md

 ### Example 1

-We employ a survey response dataset to obtain the CATE from the S-learner and T-learner models that are each estimated using the super learner ensemble method and deep neural networks respectively.
-This survey response data described in Yadav and Mukherjee (2024) incorporates a vignette survey experiment in which the vignette describes a tense, crisis-like relationship between country A and B and in which the leader of country B proposes the necessity of fighting a war with country A. After reading this vignette, respondents are then randomly assigned to the control group or to one of two treatments (summarized in the table below) that captures the policy prescription to the said international crisis by two types of leaders: strong (populist) leader and centrist (non-populist) leader.
-After being randomly assigned to the control group or to one of the two treatments, the respondents are asked whether or not they are willing to support the policy decision to fight a war against country A. In addition to this vignette experiment, the survey response dataset also includes numerous other covariates that are summarized in the following table.
+We employ data from a pilot survey response questionnaire (administered online) to obtain the CATE from the S-learner and T-learner models that are each estimated using the super learner weighted ensemble method and deep neural networks respectively.
+This pilot survey response data incorporates a vignette survey experiment fielded in India.
+In this experiment, the vignette describes a tense, crisis-like relationship between country A and B and in which the leader of country B proposes the necessity of fighting a war with country A. After reading this vignette, respondents are then randomly assigned to the control group or to a binary treatment assignment that captures the policy prescription to the said international crisis by a strong (populist) leader as opposed to a centrist (non-populist) leader.
+The recorded vignette screen time latency and manipulation checks permits operationalization of compliance with the treatment assignment.
+Further, after being randomly assigned to the control group or to the treatment assignment, the respondents are asked whether or not they are willing to support the policy decision to fight a war against country A. In addition to this vignette experiment, the pilot survey response dataset also includes numerous other covariates that are summarized in the following table.

 | **Covariate**     | **Question**                                                                              |   **Response Scale**                |